 As a child growing up along the coast of South Africa, Ryan spent every spare moment surfing, diving and exploring the shoreline and rock pools of South Africa.
 After gaining a Bachelor’s degree in zoology and ocean and atmosphere science from the University of Cape Town, he completed his Master’s degree in marine biology at Rhodes University, South Africa.
 Between 2010 and 2015 he led studies on the ecology and migration dynamics of bull sharks and tiger sharks in southern Mozambique.
 The work on bull sharks earned him his PhD from Rhodes University in South Africa in 2014.
 Ryan’s current research interests include marine conservation, shark ecology, migration and behavioural patterns, predator–prey interactions and the habitat use and aggregation dynamics of keystone teleost species.

 Clare’s affinity for the ocean comes as a surprise to some people.
-She spent her childhood exploring forests and streams in her native Minnesota in the USA, far from the tide pools and ocean creatures that usually draw people to the ocean.
+She spent her childhood exploring forests and streams in her native Minnesota in the USA, far from the tidal pools and ocean creatures that usually draw people to the ocean.
 But soon after her first scuba dives in the shallow waters of the Caribbean, she realised that salt water was indeed the cure for anything.